ucsdsysnet/Rosebud/README.md

 <pre>
 ├──fpga_src
 │   ├── VexRiscv: Copy of the VexRiscv repo with specific commit, and the added configuration for the tailored RISCV core we used.
-│   ├── accel:    Used accelerators for Shire.
+│   ├── accel:    Used accelerators for Rosebud.
 The archive directory has our older accelerators which are depreciated.
 │   ├── boards:   Currently supporting VCU1515 (8 or 16 RPUs) and AU200 (16 RPUs).
-│   └── lib:      The libraries we used in our design, Shire specifically for this project, and axi/axis/corundum/pcie/ethernet as imported libraries developed by Alex Forencich.
+│   └── lib:      The libraries we used in our design, Rosebud specifically for this project, and axi/axis/corundum/pcie/ethernet as imported libraries developed by Alex Forencich.
 ├──host_utils
 │   ├── driver:   mqnic is based on the corundum driver.
 The bump driver is for internal use and depreciated.
 │   └──runtime:   Contains the host side libraries and scripts to talk to the FPGA and perform test during runtime.